Microsoft Audits Explained

 The MBSA agreement requires you to provide the auditors with access to any systems running Microsoft software.
 However, in practice, auditors prefer not to access your systems directly.
 Instead, your IT team will typically run scripts provided by the auditor or use inventory tools to extract the necessary data.

-Please remember that auditors will not accept self-reported data without evidence to back it up.
+Please remember that auditors will not accept self-reported deployment data without evidence to back it up.
 Instead, you will need to provide data gathered through scripts or tools.

 During the audit, the auditors may ask for additional proof, such as screenshots, to verify the output of the scripts and data from the tools.